Laver Cup Prize Money

 Prize Money by Year

-It’s common for prize money at ATP tournaments to change yearly based on various factors, including the tournament’s success in the prior year.
-However, the Laver Cup is unique because prize money has remained the same since its inception.
+Prize money at ATP tournaments commonly changes yearly based on various factors, including the tournament’s success in the prior year.
+However, the Laver Cup is unique because prize money for the winners has remained the same since its inception.

 Like other tournaments, organizers fund prize money through many of the same key revenue sources, including ticket sales, sponsorships, merchandise, and concessions.
 The event has experienced success every year, so it’s surprising prize money hasn’t increased.
 However, to be fair, the amount players receive is generous even by today’s prize money standards.

 The following table outlines the yearly prize money for the Laver Cup since 2017.
-As you can see, it’s remained the same since the inaugural tournament.
+The only change has been that the event no longer awards money to the losing team purely for participation.

 Please note that all data is in US dollars.